ornl-ssd/cpp-novice/_episodes/07-functions.md

 ### The return value of `main`

-You may have noticed that the return type of `main` (which is just a regular function) is `int,` but most examples in this and earlier chapters did not actually return any value.
+You may have noticed that the return type of `main` (which is just a regular function) is `int,` but most examples in this and earlier lessons did not actually return any value.
 This is because the compiler treats `main` differently from other functions, and will automatically include an implicit return statement if one is not found.
-It is good practice to include a return statement at the end of `main`, however:
+However, it is good practice to include a return statement at the end of `main`:

 ~~~
 return 0;